 Adults are responsible for what food is present and how it is presented.

 - Choose foods that are the right texture so your baby's tongue and mouth can control it and swallow easily.

 - Hold your baby on your lap when you first introduce solid foods.
 Then move your baby to a safe high chair.

 - Support your baby well in an upright position for easy exploration of the food.

 - Have your baby sit up straight and face forward.
 This makes swallowing easier and choking less likely.

 - Talk in a quiet, encouraging voice while you feed.
 There's no need to be entertaining.
 Babies are easily overwhelmed and distracted with games.

 Children are responsible for how much and whether they eat.

 - Wait for your baby to pay attention to each spoonful before you feed it.

 - Let your baby touch the food in the dish and on the spoon.
 You wouldn't want to eat something if you didn't know anything about it, would you?

 - Feed at your baby's tempo.
-Don't make your baby eat faster or slower than he or she wants.
+Don't feed faster or slower than your baby prefers.